Russwater RPG Ruleset

 Enemy Damage

 In general, the monsters will have more HP and outnumber the players but will not hit as hard.
-Minion creatures usually do low damage.
-The aim is to have combat last an average of 3 – 5 rounds.
+Minion creatures usually do low / no damage.
+Combat lasts an average of 2 – 5 rounds.
+PCs have a tendency to average around 8 HP damage per attack (d20 with advantage) whereas the creatures average is 5 HP per attack (2d6 with any 1 a miss).

 Things are potentially deadly when the opponents have over an average of twice the parties total HP, doing a quarter of parties HP damage per round, or if they have the same amount of HP, damage and number of actions as the party.